Sitamarhi

-Sitamarhi is the headquarters of the Sitamarhi district in Tirhut Division, Bihar.
+Sitamarhi (IAST: Sītāmaṛhī) is the headquarters of the Sitamarhi district in Tirhut Division, Bihar.
 The city was named in honour of Sītā, wife of Rāma, who was born in Sitamarhi according to Hindu legends.
+She was the princess of the ancient Videha Kingdom also known as Mithila.

 In 1875, a subdivision for Sitamarhi was created within the Muzaffarpur district.
 Sitamarhi was detached from Muzaffarpur and made a separate district on December 11, 1972.
 The district headquarters is located in Dumra, 5 km south of Sitamarhi's main temple.

 Geography

 Sitamarhi has an average elevation of 56 m.

-Pupri, Bairgania, Sursand and Bhitthamore are all towns on the Indo-Nepal border not far from Sitamarhi.
+Sitamarhi is located in northern Bihar near the Indo-Nepal border and serves as an important regional hub in the Mithila region.